ChrisPritchard/2d-games-with-unity-in-fsharp/README.md

 # 2D Games with Unity in F\#

-My work through the 2D games with unity book by Apress, but using F# instead of C#.
+My work through the 2D games with unity book by [Jared Halpern](https://jaredhalpern.com/) and Apress, but using F# instead of C#.

 Why?
 I just prefer the syntax of F#, and its fully compatible with the rest of the .NET runtime.
 Any functional advantages of F# over C# in the Unity space are a bonus, though most unity code is imperative/mutable/class-based which you just have to accept.
 F# can do all that pretty easily (public fields on classes are a bit ugly, but I can live with it).